carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 All indications point towards Google’s index as the source of many LLMs, specifically ChatGPT.
 So eventually your content because it gets pushed out of Google’s index, can’t get cited by those LLMs that use it.

 Grokipedia is the ultimate cautionary tale.
-(But not the way some think it is.)
+(Just not the way some think it is.)

 ## A broken canonical attribution system

 I used to think and talk about this phenomenon as being a broken attribution system.

 I no longer think it's broken by accident.
-Within the HC system, it behaves as a feature not a fault.
-Google's crawling system may function within the system, but their HD classifier does not.
+Within the HC system, it behaves as a feature, not a fault.
+Google's crawling system may function within the system, but their HD classifier does not appear to do the same.

 This won’t be the last time I write about this because I think it's going to take a while for all of us to come to grips with this unimagined reality.

 As I see it, the danger comes from two directions.

-On the one end, a trusted and valuable content feature: the table of contents.
+On the one end, a trusted and beloved content feature: the table of contents.

 On the other, (un)Helpful Content, which to many is still a black box.

 Our assumptions about each combine into a toxic cocktail.

-Deep beliefs that TOC could not possibly behave differently than it has historically coupled with a literal interpretation of Helpful Content has brought havoc to the SERPs and small businesses.
-Only now, the pain is shared a little more when its all of us, including Google itself.
+Deep beliefs that TOC could not possibly behave differently than it has historically coupled with a literal interpretation of Helpful Content has brought havoc to the SERPs and small businesses in the early days of HCS.
+Now the loss is spread more evenly when its affects all of us, including Google itself.

 ## Are Listicles That Good Or Should We Toss Them

 Truthfully, we do NOT yet know the real nature of listicles in SERPS because the game is tilted.
-We can’t separate out what the true SERP effects are if within its very html structure there is an element that brings short term thrills and long term pain.
+We can’t separate out what the true SERP effects are because within its very html structure there is an element that brings a predictable short term thrill followed by long term pain.

-I wonder what might happen if if we let the semantic HTML of headers do the talking.
+I wonder what might happen if if we let the semantic HTML of the headers do the talking.

 Perhaps content structure using headers without these TOC links will continue to be cited by LLMs without risking a false classification of duplicate content by the Helpful Content System.

-Being able to identify the mechanism responsible for the site content of any business size getting squeezed out of search results is priceless.
+Being able to identify the mechanism responsible for the site content of any business size getting squeezed out of search results is useful.

 Recognizing a system designed to insist that the canonical is *just a suggestion* on anything is our first progressive step to stem the tide.